Lori10/Grammer-Checker-Corrector-with-NgramLM-and-T5/README.md

 ## Business Problem Statement

 ## Data
 Data Source : P

 ## Used Libraries and Resources
 **Python Version** : 3.6

-**Libraries** : sklearn, pandas, numpy, matplotlib, seaborn, flask, json, pickle
+**Libraries** : No python library is used.
+Everything is implemented from scratch

 **References** : https://towardsdatascience.com/, https://machinelearningmastery.com/